Category: etymology

 Second epilogue

-Edit: the first version of this article noted that another exception to the “earth-berry” trend was Swedish, which uses the word smultron, which is of unknown origin.
-However, I have now learned that smultron is the name for the woodland strawberry, and the Swedish word for the strawberries you buy in the supermarket is jordgubbar, which means something like “earth-lump”, though apparently the gubbar part has lost its “lump” meaning and now means “old man”.
+The first version of this article noted that another exception to the “earth-berry” trend was Swedish, which uses the word smultron, which is of unknown origin.
+However, I have now learned that smultron is the name for the woodland strawberry, and the Swedish word for the strawberries you buy in the supermarket is jordgubbar, which means something like “earth-lump”, though apparently the gubbar part has lost its “lump” meaning and now means “old man” in a kind of slangy way, like “geezer” in British English.
 In other words, the Swedes have their whole own strawberry-linguistics thing going on, and I’m just not going to comment!

 Click here to display content from englishandthedutch.substack.com.